 Durra Panel has an extensive test history on its fire resistance in accordance with Australian Standards and global certification, plus is an FM approved Class 1 construction material.
 Depending on the application, Durra Panel can be supplied as a Group 2 or 3 fire rated finish.

 What happens to Durra Panel when there is a fire?

-The thermal insulation from the Durra Panel also provides a safe barrier so that a hand can safely be held on the reverse side of the board without any heat being felt during a fire.
+Durra Panel is so effective as a thermal insulation barrier that a hand can be safely held on the reverse side of the board, without any heat being felt during a fire.

-In a bushfire situation, one of the biggest causes of death is exposure to radiant heat.
-The fire-resistant properties of Durra Panel provide protection against radiant heat and bushfire flames.
+In a bushfire situation, one of the most dangerous factors is exposure to radiant heat.
+The fire-resistant properties of Durra Panel provide protection against this heat produced from bushfire flames.
 With a fire-rated panel to panel joint, Durra Panel has a CSIRO fire resistance test rating of 1 hour.

 Building with fire-resistant building materials such as Durra Panel and having a comprehensive bushfire plan in place will help to protect a building’s inhabitants as the bushfire front passes through, which usually takes between 2 and 5 minutes.

 Durra Panel has also been fully tested by the CSIRO in accordance with the Australian Standard AS/ISO 9705 – Fire Tests Full Scale Room Test for Surface Products, which tests how the material will behave in the event of a full scale fire.
 This has shown that Durra Panel holds up as efficient fire rated ceiling and wall panels that are ideal for when building in bushfire prone areas.

 Subscribe to our newsletter to stay up to